Standards Of Practice

 Quality

-assurance programs define an action a program that avoids
+assurance programs define an action program that avoids

 chemical, physical and microbiological defects.
 Implications